peeyushsrj/peeyushsrj.github.io/_posts/2021-03-31-amzon-price-tracker.md

 This application can be accessible via this [Google form](https://forms.gle/KbYSJnFPHGvKAZzQ7).

 If you want to self host the code (run the  code by yourself).
-Use the following [repository](https://bitbucket.org/peeyushsrj/amzsc/src/master/), I am using [openfaas](https://www.openfaas.com/) to deploy. (build using given `Dockerfile` & call hook periodically)
+Use the following [repository](https://bitbucket.org/peeyushsrj/amzsc/src/master/), to build the docker imiage and self host.

 *Note - you will continuously receive emails every hour; if the price goes down below the price.